neonmik/Wave-Machine-Firmware/README.md

     - Bug: Filter still releases if you're holding a chord, say of thre notes, and then play a few notes above... assuming down to the simple algorithm not performing correctly when full.
     - Bug: Notes and releases actint strangly accross preset changes - some notes can get stuck.
-    - Bug: MIDI timecode sync not working properly - investigate.
-This is in the code for calculating samples per divison.
-Just need to fix the equation.

 - Updates and Bugfixes: